 Neurosurgery is one of the most difficult procedures to do on the human body.
 Much of our mobility, brain function and internal organs are controlled by the brain, spinal cord, peripheral nerves and extracranial cerebro-vascular system.
 Neurosurgery is classified into different subspecialties or categories based the condition that necessitates operation.

 General, Vascular, oncological, skull-base, spinal, peripheral-nerve and stereotactic neurosurgery are the most common types of neurosurgery.
 To accomplish the intended result, whole team of doctors should take a great deal of skill and care in manoeuvring through the layers of bone, muscle and brain structures and nerves.
-As a result, selecting the finest neurosurgeon is critical to the procedure’s success.
+As a result, selecting the finest Neurosurgeon in Bangalore is critical to the procedure’s success.

 Because of the sensitive nature of these procedures, a range of electro-mechanical tools have emerged throughout time to offer the precision needed.
 Computer assisted neurosurgery has recently shown to be a reliable and popular option for neurosurgeons all around the world.

-The surgeon is carefully directed during the procedure utilizing a variety of sophisticated imaging equipment and gadgets, including robotic helpers, in order to obtain better outcomes.
+The Neurosurgeon in Bangalore is carefully directed during the procedure utilizing a variety of sophisticated imaging equipment and gadgets, including robotic helpers, in order to obtain better outcomes.
 Neuro-navigation refers to these operations and the technology that supports them.

 What is neuro-navigation?